olin/clubs/charters/Pokemon.md

 *Last modified 2016-08-28*

 ## PokéNames
 The official name of the club is "the Franklin W. Olin Pokémon League".
 Alternative names include "Olin Pokémon Club", "Pokémon Club", "Olin Pokémon", and "Franklin W. Olin League".
-These names are mostly interchangable and can be used for clarity's sake when communicating about club business.
+These names are mostly interchangeable and can be used for clarity's sake when communicating about club business.

 ## PokéAccents
-The club maintains that the proper pronounciation of "Pokémon" is "poh-kay-mohn."
-As such, members and officers should try to use an e with an accute accent (like this one: é) whenever they write the word "Pokémon" or use the shortening of it: "Poké".
+The club maintains that the proper pronunciation of "Pokémon" is "poh-kay-mohn."
+As such, members and officers should try to use an e with an acute accent (like this one: é) whenever they write the word "Pokémon" or use the shortening of it: "Poké".
 However, everybody makes mistéks, so there's no penalty for messing this up or saying "poh-kih-mohn" or "poh-kee-mohn" out loud.
 It's more of a guideline than an actual rule.

 ## PokéPurpose
 To celebrate and play Pokémon in all its forms.